Frequently Asked Questions

 Whom do I contact?

-For questions regarding admission into the part-time evening program, contact Maureen Sheridan in the Center for Adult and Continuing Education at 570-674-6451 or firstname.lastname@example.org.
-For transfer admission into our full-time traditional program, contact Shane Pagnotti, Assistant Director of Transfer Admissions, at 570-674-6255 or email@example.com.
+For questions regarding admission into the part-time evening program, contact Leane Pace in the Center for Adult and Continuing Education at 570-674-1226 or firstname.lastname@example.org.
+For transfer admission into our full-time traditional program, contact Christine Marks, Assistant Director of Transfer Admissions, at 570-674-6462 or email@example.com.
 For general questions related to the nursing major, contact Marilyn Kornoski at 570-674-6474 or firstname.lastname@example.org.
 For students interested in the ABSN program, contact them through their website to speak with a team member.